Hoodslam

-Hoodslam is an underground professional wrestling event that takes place in Oakland, California.
-Created in 2010 by Sam Khandaghabadi as a regular gathering for wrestlers who wanted to perform edgier acts for adults, Hoodslam quickly became a popular event in the Bay Area, attracting over 1,000 attendees at each monthly performance.
-Hoodslam performances combine the athleticism and tropes of professional wrestling with more bizarre, absurd characters, as well as profanity, sexuality, and public consumption of drugs and alcohol, which are not considered appropriate at mainstream professional wrestling events.
+Hoodslam (stylised as HOODSLAM), and currently branded as SlamTown, is a professional wrestling promotion based in Oakland, California.
+Created in 2010 by Sam Khandaghabadi (known professionally as Dark Sheik) as a regular gathering for wrestlers who wanted to perform edgier acts for adults, Hoodslam quickly became a popular attraction in the Bay Area, attracting over 1,000 attendees at each monthly show.
+Hoodslam performances combine the athleticism and tropes of professional wrestling with more bizarre, absurd characters, as well as profanity, sexuality, and public consumption of alcohol and other drugs, which are not considered appropriate at mainstream professional wrestling events.
+As a result, entry to Hoodslam shows is restricted to those aged 21 years or older.

 History

 Hoodslam was founded by Sam Khandaghabadi, who had been wrestling since the age of 14.
 She called together other wrestlers she had met on the West Coast and convinced them to come to the Victory Warehouse in Oakland, a place where underground metal shows were regularly performed.
-14 wrestlers participated in the first Hoodslam, and over a dozen cancelled.
-Khandaghabadi did not charge admission for the any of the 5 shows in 2010.
+Although 25 wrestlers were invited to perform on the first show, only 14 wrestlers showed up.
+Khandaghabadi did not charge admission for any of the first five shows held in 2010.

-The gathering continued to be held bi- monthly until May 2011, when people who lived at the Victory Warehouse had parties that got out of control and blamed it on the wrestling.
+The gathering continued to be held bi-monthly until May 2011, when people who lived at the Victory Warehouse had parties that got out of control and blamed it on the wrestling.
 However, in June 2011, slam poet Jamie DeWolf invited Khandaghabadi and the other Hoodslam wrestlers to perform as part of his underground variety art show, Tourettes Without Regrets, at a larger warehouse venue in Oakland, the Oakland Metro Opera House.
-The popularity of their performance ensured them a regularly monthly spot at the Oakland Metro – on the same night as Oakland's First Friday art gathering – which continued to attract large crowds.
+The popularity of their performance ensured them a regular monthly spot at the Oakland Metro – on the same night as Oakland's First Friday art gathering – which continued to attract large crowds.

 In October 2014, for the first time, the 1,000-person venue sold out before the show began.

+During the COVID-19 pandemic, Hoodslam was forced into a 17-month hiatus and unable to run shows from Spring 2020 until the Summer of 2021.

+In 2023 Hoodslam left its traditional home of the Oakland Metro Opera House and moved to the Continental Club, a nightclub venue in the western part of Oakland.

+In late 2025, as part of a storyline reboot involving an alternate timeline, the promotion has since been renamed to SlamTown.

+Spin-off brands

-Starting in early 2015, an offshoot of Hoodslam, called "Beachslam", began promoting shows in Santa Cruz, California and Knightsen, California featuring many of the same performers and characters as Hoodslam--as well as several new, regional or experimental characters.
+The eventual success of Hoodslam would lead to the creation of several spin-off brands from 2019 onwards, including the LGBT+ and women-orientated show Guilty Lethal Action Mayhem (GLAM) and the cosplay-based Sexy Goodtime Wrestle Show.
+Another Hoodslam spinoff is Beachslam, which focuses on providing wrestling events in nearby Santa Cruz and Knightsen, California, featuring many of the same performers and characters as Hoodslam – as well as several new, regional or experimental characters.

-Later in 2019, two more promotions would spin off.
-The predominantly femme Guilty Lethal Action Mayhem and the cosplay party Sexy Goodtime Wrestle Show.